moja-global/GCBM.Chile.Data_Preprocessing/README.md

 ## Environment

-This repo was tested using R 4.0.2 on a Windows 10 machine
+This repo was tested using R 3.6.3 (64-bit) on a Windows 10 OS

 ## How to Get Involved?